StackingNet: Collective Inference Across Independent AI Foundation Models: Results and Discussion

-StackingNet’s architecture is well suited for deployment as a middleware on platforms that coordinate multiple API-based foundation models.
+StackingNet’s architecture is well suited for deployment as a middleware, or model router, on platforms that coordinate multiple API-based foundation models.
 Currently, such platforms can already route user queries to multiple proprietary systems, and face challenges of ranking and pruning.
 With its interpretable and lightweight design, StackingNet offers a secure and efficient approach to handle such problems.
-In this context, collective inference functions not only as a computational strategy but also as a governance tool, enabling effective, explainable, and robust coordination across diverse AI foundation models, with utilities summarized in Figure~\ref{fig:stackingnet}D.
+In this context, collective inference functions not only as a computational strategy but also as a governance tool, enabling effective, explainable, and robust coordination across diverse AI foundation models.
+Figure~\ref{fig:stackingnet}D summarizes these utilities.

-StackingNet is computationally efficient: its training converges within seconds and its performance remains stable across hyperparameter settings (Supporting Information Figure~\ref{fig:sensitivity} and~\ref{fig:weight-sensitivity}).
+As Supporting Information Figures~\ref{fig:sensitivity} and~\ref{fig:weight-sensitivity} show, StackingNet is computationally efficient: its training converges within seconds and its performance remains stable across hyperparameter settings.
 This contrasts with the vast computational demands of foundation models, underscoring that sophisticated coordination does not require large-scale retraining but rather principled aggregation.
 Such efficiency suggests feasibility for real-world deployment in AI service platforms where ensemble inference can operate seamlessly with minimal overhead.